PhillbertNevinEmmanuel/PhillbertNevinEmmanuel/README.md

 * Python and its Data Analytics libraries such as Pandas, Numpy, Matplotlib, and Seaborn
 * Relational Databases such as PostgreSQL, MySQL and Microsoft SQL
 * Non-Relational Databases such as MongoDB
-* Data Visualization Tools: Power BI, Tableau and Looker
+* BI Tools: Power BI, Tableau and Looker